lambdaclass/cairo_native/docs/src/mlir_post.md

 You may have become aware that machine learning algorithms and their applications are now a big deal.
 The driver of many economic fortunes and solutions to problems we only dreamed of solving before, the statistical school of AI has settled (?) on a set of techniques which involve dealing with numerical operations on enormous matrices of numbers, and stringing together large numbers of these operations into computation graphs.
 The fundamental elements in these computational graphs are things like matrix multiplications, convolutions, data manipulations and data movements.
 This sounds very computationally expensive, and it is, and so the industry has (and is) going to great lengths to scale these approaches, make them cheaper and more effective on ever larger sets of data.

-A key observation at some point was that many of the problems these algorithms solve have inherent or given parallelism, and that we already had an industry producing machines specifically designed for embarassingly parallel numerical problems, namely shaders running on GPUs.
+At some point a key observation was made: many of the problems these algorithms solve have inherent or given parallelism, and that we already had an industry producing machines specifically designed for embarassingly parallel numerical problems, namely shaders running on GPUs.
 Thus the first wave of this effort was repurposing video graphics card hardware to make them applicable to this new area.

 Why did we change the tune from LLVM to AI and graphics card?
 Because as they matured, these algorithms, models, techniques, tools, libraries were standarized into frameworks that could be used by many a layman programmer, and that required appropriate languages in which to express them, and their compilers.